ietf-wg-jsonpath/draft-ietf-jsonpath-base/draft-ietf-jsonpath-base.md

 ## JSON Values

 The JSON value a JSONPath query is applied to is, by definition, a valid JSON value.
-A JSON value is usually constructed by parsing a JSON text.
+A JSON value is often constructed by parsing a JSON text.

 The parsing of a JSON text into a JSON value and what happens if a JSON